nikitavoloboev/data/tools/obsidian.md

 - [Citation](https://github.com/hans/obsidian-citation-plugin) - Plugin for Obsidian integrates your academic reference manager with the Obsidian editing experience.
 - [Readwise](https://github.com/readwiseio/obsidian-readwise) - Enables you to easily and automatically export all your digital highlights to Obsidian from a variety of sources.
 - [Smart Random Note](https://github.com/erichalldev/obsidian-smart-random-note) - Enhances opening random notes.
+- [Sliding Panes (Andy Matuschak Mode)](https://github.com/deathau/sliding-panes-obsidian) - Changes the way panes in the main workspace are handled — inspired by the UI of Andy Matuschak's notes.

 ## Links